Skip to Content

 Page authorised by Web Content Manager

-Massey University's health experts are often sought out for their expertise and opinions on topical issues.
-Here are the latest interviews and commentary in the news.
+Massey University's business experts are often sought out for their expertise and opinions on topical issues.
+Here are highlights of the latest interviews and commentary in the news.

 Professor Stephen Croucher had an opinion piece on leadership and Donald Trump’s response to right wing protests in Charlottesville published on stuff.co.nz.

 Dr Claire Matthews was interviewed on Newstalk ZB about Prime Minister Bill English wanting the Reserve Bank to review its loan-to-value ratio lending rules.Dr Matthews was also quoted in a stuff.co.nz and Manawatu Standard story about students needing to avoid large overdrafts.

 Associate Professor David Tripe was interviewed by Radio NZ about new Zealand’s AA rating from ratings agency Standard & Poor’s.

 Professor Christoph Schumacher was interviewed on Radio NZ’s The Panel about whether merging Auckland and Hamilton into one economic region makes sense.